wkumari/draft-wkumari-dnsop-extended-error/README.md

 5.2.
 New Double-Index Registry Table for Extended Error Codes

-   This document defines a new double-index IANA registry table, where the first index value is the RCODE value and the second index value is the INFO-CODE from the Extended DNS Error EDNS option defined in this document.
+   This document defines a new double-index IANA registry table, where the first index value is the combined RCODE value (see the Section 3.2 section) and the second index value is the INFO-CODE from the Extended DNS Error EDNS option defined in this document.
 The IANA is requested to create and maintain this "Extended DNS Error codes" registry.
 The codepoint space for each INFO-CODE index is to be broken into 3 ranges:

-   o  0 - 3583: Specification required.
+   o  0 - 65023: Specification required.
-   o  3584 - 3839: First Come First Served.
+   o  65023 - 65279: First come, first served.
-   o  3840 - 4095: Experimental / Private use
+   o  65280 - 65536: Experimental / Private use

    A starting set of entries, based on the contents of this document, is as follows: